michael0419/TitleSkimmerDataAnalytics/README.md

 # About
-### This is a data explorattory and model building repository for me to perform some data analytics for Title Skimmer
+### This is a data exploratory and model building repository for me to perform some data analytics for Title Skimmer
 [Full Title Skimmer Project](https://github.com/michael0419/TitleSkimmer)

 ### Sources for data can be found on Kaggle